large-scale-gxe-methods/GEM/README.md

     A file which should contain a sample identifier column and columns for the phenotypes, exposures, and covariates.

 * ##### Genotype Files
-    BGEN v1.1, v1.2 or v1.3 genotype files described here [BGEN Format](https://www.well.ox.ac.uk/~gav/bgen_format/spec/latest.html).
+    1. BGEN v1.1, v1.2 or v1.3 genotype files described here [BGEN Format](https://www.well.ox.ac.uk/~gav/bgen_format/spec/latest.html).
     The BGEN file should only contain bi-allelic unphased/phased genotypes.
 The second allele in the BGEN file is counted in association testing.

-    Plink BED/PGEN genotype files described here [BED/PGEN Format](https://www.cog-genomics.org/plink/2.0/formats).
+    2. Plink BED/PGEN genotype files described here [BED/PGEN Format](https://www.cog-genomics.org/plink/2.0/formats).
     The BED files should be stored in variant-major form.
 The variant in the 6th column in the .bim file is counted in association testing.
 For PGEN files, there should only be bi-allelic genotypes.
 The second allele is counted in association testing; usually the "ALT" column in .pvar file.

 * ##### Sample File
     A .sample file is required when the .bgen file does not contain sample identifiers.
     Formats for .sample files should follow QCTOOL v2 ([.sample example](https://www.well.ox.ac.uk/~gav/qctool_v2/documentation/sample_file_formats.html)) format.
+The first column must contain the sample identifiers.

 <br />